seansovine/numerical_projects_2/README.md

 # Numerical Projects 2

-This repo will contain some additional numerical computation projects for fun and for profit (by learning good things).
+This repo will contain some additional numerical computation projects for fun and for profit (by learning about some useful numerical computation libraries).

 ## First project - Bessel functions

-Our first goal here will be to put together some different numerical libraries, and demonstrate them working together.
+In this first small project we demonstrate the Boost odeint, GSL, and matplotplusplus libraries working together.
 We will try the following:

-+ Solve the equation for a Bessel function using Boost's odeint.
+- Solve the equation for a Bessel function using Boost's odeint.
-+ Plot the results using matplotplusplus.
+- Plot the results using matplotplusplus.
-+ Use the Bessel function calculation from Gnu Scientific Library for comparison.
+- Use the Bessel function calculation from Gnu Scientific Library for comparison.
-+ Compare the two
+- Compare the two.

 A complication of the ODE method is that the Bessel equation is singular at 0.
 To work around this for the purpose of demonstration, we will start past 0 and use